ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Problem Identified**
 During testing, we discovered that the **axle of the rear wheels was occasionally loosening** and shifting from its position in the differential.
 This caused:
 - Inconsistent wheel power transmission
-- Wheels sometimes ceasing to move despite motor engagement
+- Wheels sometimes cease to move despite motor engagement
 - Reduced reliability during high-torque maneuvers (especially parking)
 - Performance degradation after multiple competition runs

 **Root Cause**
-The standard LEGO differential uses a simple axle design that, under vibration and repeated acceleration/deceleration cycles, allowed the axle to slip sideways within the differential housing.
+The standard LEGO differential uses a simple axle design that, under vibration and repeated acceleration/deceleration cycles, allows the axle to slip sideways within the differential housing.
 This was particularly problematic during:
 - Sudden acceleration when exiting turns
 - High-torque parking maneuvers (when motors stall)
 - Tight corner navigation with rapid steering adjustments